 Ipswich Buses Limited is a wholly owned subsidiary of Ipswich Borough Council, who are the parent undertaking and the ultimate controlling party and own 100% of the shares of the company.
 The following Directors of Ipswich Buses Limited are members of Ipswich Borough Council:- Inga Lockington and Peter Gardiner.
-The Head of Housing and Community Services is a Non-Executive Director.
+The Head of Housing and Community Services and the Head of Culture and Environment also Directors.

-Copies of the published accounts of Ipswich Buses Limited for the period ended 26 March 2016 can be obtained from Ipswich Buses Limited, Constantine Road, Ipswich, IP1 2DL.
+Copies of the published accounts of Ipswich Buses Limited for the period ended 25 March 2017 can be obtained from Ipswich Buses Limited, Constantine Road, Ipswich, IP1 2DL.

 The summarised group financial consolidated statements presented below show how the financial position of the Council is affected by its interest in Ipswich Buses Limited.
-The main effect of this consolidation has been to increase the Council's revenue reserves by £2.934m, representing the Council's share of the Bus Company's shareholders' funds.
+The main effect of this consolidation has been to increase the Council's revenue reserves by £2.999m, representing the Council's share of the Bus Company's shareholders' funds.

 Ipswich Buses Limited purchased the shares of Carters Coach Services on 27 May 2016.
-This is a nonadjusting balance sheet event.